 - Hold the stretch for 5 seconds and then return to facing forward.

 - Repeat on the other side, placing the left hand on the right knee.

-- Feel the stretch in the back of the neck.
+- Place the hands on the back of the head.

 Head turns can restore range of motion, but they may feel difficult at first.
 To do a head turn: